Dr. Judy Williams, Department Head

 NOTE: Under some circumstances, a student may be withdrawn from the Teacher Education Program.
 The withdrawal may be initiated by the Department of Education or by the student.
 Due process will be observed.
 (See the West Texas A&M University Code of Student Life, www.wtamu.edu/codeofstudentlife.)

 - Retention in the Teacher Education Program.

 - Documentation of a minimum of 30 clock hours of field experience.

-- Passing scores on the TExES PPR and content-area certification exams.
+- A passing score on the TExES PPR certification exam.

-- Lacking no more than two courses in the teaching field(s).
+- Student must lack no more than two courses in the teaching field(s).

 Requirements for Approval to Test (State Certification Exams)

 Degrees leading to teacher certification will include the University Core Curriculum, teaching field and/or content course work, professional development course work, and other degree requirements (see Requirements for Baccalaureate Degrees).

 Student seeking grades EC-6 or 4-8 certifications will work toward a Bachelor of Science degree with a major in Interdisciplinary Studies.
 An official degree plan should be requested using the online Request for Degree Plan or in the Office of Teacher Preparation and Advising, located in Old Main, Room 415.
 (NOTE: Students transferring to WTAMU from a communitiy college may receive credit for either EDUC or TECA courses, but not both.)

 All other students will be working toward a Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Business Adminisstration degree with a major in the teaching field.
 Degree plans will vary according to teaching content areas.
 A minimum of 120 semester hours is required; however, some content majors may require course work beyond the 120-hour minimum.